 IP TAKE: Summit does not accept unsolicited inquiries, so grantseekers may want to consider linking their adolescent SRHR work to other interrelated gender equality issues that are particularly pervasive in Summit’s grantmaking focus in order to attract its attention.

 PROFILE: Summit Foundation co-founder Roger Sant is a billionaire who has served as a former Regent of the Smithsonian Institution, director of the Energy Productivity Center, and assistant administrator for Energy Conservation and the Environment at the Federal Energy Administration.
-Established in 1991, the Summit Foundation seeks to "promote the health and well–being of the planet – its people and its natural environment – by focusing on three program areas: empowering girls; conserving the Mesoamerican Reef; and sustainable cities.
+Established in 1991, the Summit Foundation seeks to "[p]romote the health and well–being of the planet – its people and its natural environment – by focusing on three program areas: Equality for Women and Girls, Mesoamerican Reef; and Sustainable Cities"